-A change in the Lot layout and/or Lot type as depicted on the Preliminary Development Plan (Figure 17 and 18 on page 29 & 30) that does not result in more than 350 dwelling units in "Parcel A", does not adversely impact the non-vehicular connectivity throughout the WBD, and is consistent with this PUD shall not require an amendment to the PUD.
+A change in the Lot layout and/or Lot type as depicted on the Preliminary Development Plan that does not result in more than 350 dwelling units in "Parcel A", does not adversely impact the non-vehicular connectivity throughout the WBD, and is consistent with this PUD shall not require an amendment to the PUD.
 It is encouraged the Applicant explore a diverse product line and lot configuration.